Here are some of the most frequently asked questions about our advocacy. You can find more FAQs here.

-I advocate for customers who have an intractable problem with a business, a role sometimes also referred to as the reader advocate, problem-solver or ombudsman.
-Basically, I try to help when no one else will.
+We advocate for customers who have an intractable problem with a business, a role sometimes also referred to as the reader advocate, problem-solver or ombudsman.
+Basically, we try to help when no one else will.

 Any dispute between a consumer and a business.

-I don’t charge for the advocacy work I do on behalf of consumers.
-But it isn’t free.
-If you ask for help, I may write about your case.
-Your full name and city will be published.
+We don’t charge for the advocacy work we do on behalf of consumers.
+But there is a cost.
+If you ask for help, we may write about your case and publish your full name, city and the details of your case.

-Typically, I politely request a review of your case.
-If I have a question about the circumstances of your problem, I’ll also ask.
-Most of the correspondence between a company and myself on behalf of a customer is private, which means I’m unlikely to share it with a reader.
+Typically, we politely request a review of your case.
+If we have a question about the circumstances of your problem, we’ll also ask for clarification.
+Most of the correspondence between a company and our team is private, which means we would not disclose it to anyone.

 This site is supported by individual and corporate underwriters.
 If you’re interested in joining them, here’s how.
-However, there is no obligation to become a supporter if I help you.
+However, there is no obligation to become a supporter if we help you.

-I wish I could.
-Some cases are not solvable.
-But I give every complaint serious consideration.
+No. Some cases are not solvable.
+But every complaint is given serious consideration.